Dedicated to the promotion &

 Consider these alternatives, a solar PV system with:

-System 1: is used to supplement your energy usage.
+Is used to supplement your energy usage.
 In the event of a blackout or power outage, your solar system is by international standards requirements forced to shut down.
 Therefore, even if the outage occurs in the middle of the day during full sunlight hours, no power will be produced.
 If net-metering is allowed and you produce more than you consume, this type of system provides a one for one credit on your monthly electricity statement.

-System 2: is commonly referred to as a hybrid system and with the correct installation will act a UPS (uninterrupted power supply) in the event of a power outage.
+is commonly referred to as a hybrid system and with the correct installation will act a UPS (uninterrupted power supply) in the event of a power outage.
 The PV system will charge up the batteries first and the excess production will supplement your household/ business energy needs.

-System 3: is useful for areas where no grid exists or for consumers who wish to disconnect from the grid.
+is useful for areas where no grid exists or for consumers who wish to disconnect from the grid.
 The energy produced will charge up the batteries which should allow for 2-3 days’ worth of energy needs and these batteries will feed the power requirements of the property.
 For security of supply a back-up power source like a generator is advisable.

 It is important to note that batteries/storage are by far the most expensive component of a PV system.